WorldPay Overall Rating

 Merchants considering a WorldPay merchant account should read the contract (available below) carefully because the standard service agreement is for three years with automatic one-year renewals if written notice is not given within 90 days of the service expiration.
 If merchants cancel while under contract they may experience a $95-$495 cancellation penalty.
 Additionally, WorldPay appears to charge a PCI Compliance fee of $15-$25 per month, which is above average for the industry.
 Merchants are also reporting an annual fee of $69 for what looks like an IRS 1099 reporting fee.
 The potentially high cancellation fee, auto-renewing contract, and high compliance fees are the factors that greatly lower WorldPay’s rating in this section.

 Overall, WorldPay has a moderate number of complaints filed online for a company of its size, many of which accuse it of being a ripoff or a scam.
-The most common types of complaints report unexpected fees and surprise over the $495 cancellation fee and auto-renewing contract.
+The most common types of complaints report unexpected fees and surprise over the $495 cancellation fee and auto-renewing contract (example here).
 There are also complaints regarding deceptive sales practices by agents, poor customer support, and fund holds.
-Its should be noted that many complaints may get attributed to WorldPay’s resellers instead of WorldPay itself and vice versa.
+WorldPay representatives have been active in responding to publicly filed complaints, but it’s unknown whether the complainants ultimately receive a satisfactory resolution to their problems.
+It should be noted that many complaints may get attributed to WorldPay’s resellers instead of WorldPay itself and vice versa.

-As of this review, the Better Business Bureau (BBB) is showing that the company received accreditation in 2010 and has an “A” rating despite 241 complaints filed in the last 36 months.
-Of the complaints, 144 are due to problems with products and services, 90 are due to billing and collection disputes, and seven have to do with advertising and sales issues.
-WorldPay has resolved 164 of the complaints while 71 merchants reported that they were not satisfied with the company’s response.
-Six merchants did not reach a resolution with the company.
+As of this review, the Better Business Bureau (BBB) is showing that the company received accreditation in 2010 and has an “A+” rating despite 257 complaints filed in the last 36 months.
+Of the complaints, 145 are due to problems with products and services, 105 are due to billing and collection disputes, and seven have to do with advertising and sales issues.
+WorldPay has resolved 184 of the complaints while 73 merchants reported that they were not satisfied with the company’s response.
 Considering this complaint volume and resolution rate, we have adjusted the BBB’s rating to a “C” for the purposes of this review.
 For more information on why we adjust BBB ratings, please see our rating criteria.

 WorldPay is a very large direct processor that has an international presence.
-WorldPay could improve its rating in this review by reducing or eliminating its early termination penalty and auto-renewing contract and greatly reducing its volume of merchant complaints.
+The company could improve its rating in this review by reducing or eliminating its early termination penalty and auto-renewing contract and greatly reducing its volume of merchant complaints.

 Leave your review of WorldPay in the comment section below: